Dementia support: understanding and helping with swallowing issues

 - dehydration

-Over time, the person you are caring for may have difficulties letting you know they are hungry or thirsty.
+Over time, the person you are caring for may find it hard to say when they are hungry or thirsty.

 Food and drink intake will need to be monitored every day to make sure they are eating and drinking enough.